 The Most Common Admission Essay Topics Trap

-“Why I feel so strongly about racial harmony and world peace”
+- “Why I feel so strongly about racial harmony/world peace/social justice/etc.”

 What the Admission Committee Really Wants to See